 "Honestly, Ranma, you can't even say that with a straight face, can you?"
 Leaning forward slightly, she got right in his personal space, trying to look him in the eye.
 The dummy turned his head away and scooted back several inches to avoid her, but the harder he tried to put distance between them—which was ridiculous, considering how small her closet was to begin with—the more she found herself gaining confidence.
 Even the fact that he was no longer bothering to defend himself only spurred her on.

 "You sure talk big, dummy, but you're the one that wants to kiss me.
 You're the one who wants to see me in lingerie, and you're the one always dragging me into closets.
 Honestly, Ranma," she told him, throwing his own words right back at him, "if you wanted to kiss me so badly, all you had to do was ask."

 Before she could savor her small victory however, Ranma did turn to face her, fast and without warning, leaving their faces only inches apart.
 Shocked, Akane's eyes widened as she stared back at him, trying and failing to read his intention, though she knew what she wanted, what she'd been wanting ever since she put on that wedding dress.
 So despite the fear and uncertainty she stayed right where she was, secretly wondering if this was it, if this was the moment they finally stopped playing games and started getting serious.

-Yet Ranma, the martial art prodigy who supposedly wasn't afraid of anything, still refused to move.
+Yet Ranma, the martial art prodigy who supposedly wasn't afraid of anything, stubbornly refused to move.

 What was the jerk waiting for anyway?
 A written invitation?

-Feeling stupid, and vulnerable, and like she needed to get out of here right this second, Akane turned to open the closet door—and felt Ranma's hand gently pulling her back.
+Feeling stupid, and vulnerable, and like she needed to get out of there right that second, Akane turned to open the closet door—and felt Ranma's hand gently pulling her back.